Trenchwise/simpsons-react-project/README.md

 The button will now have the following code.
 On click of the delete button you need to call the this.props.onDelete

-Because you pass the function all the way into another function.Now it can call the function the parent which sends that data upstairs.
+Because you pass the function all the way into another function.
+Now it can call the function the parent which sends that data upstairs.

 onClick={() => this.props.onDelete(0)}